All Episodes

 Okay, so what you're you're trying to make what point?

-What point I'm trying to make is I think our our president, which I have great respect for, should have fought harder to get these energy policies, so we ain't paying this.
+What point I'm trying to make is I think our president, which I have great respect for, should have fought harder to get these energy policies, so we ain't paying this.

 Everybody's tried.

-Or you would not have made this call.
+As a registered Republican, which you can't be, or you would not have made this call.

-If you were a registered Republican, and if you listen to me every day at lunch, you would know that Bush has offered energy policy plan after energy policy plan is dead on arrival.
+If you were a registered Republican, and if you listen to me every day at lunch, you would know that Bush has offered energy policy plan after energy policy plan dead on arrival.

 The Democrats have run Congress, haven't done anything with it.

-Ain't no way isn't gonna happen.
+Ain't no way isn't going to happen.

-It's not just Democrats in Washington, too, it's local state legislatures and governors who are, you know, all impacted by the uh environmental movement.
+Local state legislatures and governors who are all impacted by the environmental movement.

-So this is this is not something that's strictly Bush's fault.
+So, this is not something that's strictly Bush's fault.

 It's open line Friday on Wednesday.